How to Become a Ghostwriter in 8 Steps (PLUS One New Bonus Tip)

 Or, as New York Times bestselling ghostwriter Susy Flory puts it: “Everyone has a potential book in them, so have your antennae out for a great one.”

 If you do come across a story you sense could be something big, don’t hesitate to approach people with an offer.
 Whether it’s on Reddit, a contact through friends or acquaintances, or something smaller like local papers or something you’ve seen on a Facebook writers’ group, having your ear out can pay dividends.

 “Your first couple of collaborative projects will likely come from your gut feeling that a particular book needs to be born and that you are the one to help make it happen.”

-9. Be a sponge
+BONUS TIP: Be a sponge

 “On the business side, it’s in your best interest to research everything you can about ghostwriting, from pricing, contracts, and administrative tasks, to helping clients develop outlines and flesh out chapters.